Riesz means on locally symmetric spaces: Preliminaries

-where the modular function $\delta (H)$ satisfies the estimate We identify functions on $X = G/K$ with functions on $G$ which are $K$-invariant on the right, and hence bi-$K$-invariant functions on $G$, with functions on $X$, $K$-invariants on the left.
-Note that if $f$ is $K$-bi-invariant, then
+We identify functions on $X = G/K$ with functions on $G$ which are $K$-invariant on the right, and hence bi-$K$-invariant functions on $G$ with functions on $X$ that are $K$-invariant on the left.
+In the rank one setting, that simply means radial.